Outterbridge, John Wilfred

-- Image Gallery items from other collections related to Outterbridge, John Wilfred
+- Image and Media Gallery items from other collections related to Outterbridge, John Wilfred

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with John Outterbridge, 1973 Jan.
 3, Archives of American Art, Smithsonian Institution.

 Conducted by Allen Bassing

 The following oral history transcript is the result of a tape-recorded interview with John Outterbridge on January 3, 1973.
 The interview took place in Compton, California, and was conducted by Allen Bassing for the Archives of American Art, Smithsonian Institution.

 The reader should bear in mind that he or she is reading a transcript of spoken, rather than written, prose.

 ALLEN BASSING: This is Allen Bassing for the Archives of American Art.
 The date is January 3, 1973.
 I am talking with John Outterbridge, of the Compton Communicative Arts Academy.
 John, tell me something about yourself.
 How did you happen to get started in the arts?
 Or even before then, tell me a little about your background.